| |

 The Beginning of the Strife

 The belief that D&D was responsible for Egbert's disappearance continued after his death, and the game was also implicated in the suicide of Irving "Bink" Pulling in June of 1982.
-Irving's mother, Patricia Ann Pulling, became convinced that her son's involvement with the game led to his decision to kill himself, so she created BADD, Bothered About Dungeons and Dragons.
-This organization, as far as I have been able to ascertain, was most concerned with occult influence on the nation, as well as crimes related to occult religious beliefs and organizations.
+Irving's mother, Patricia Ann Pulling, became convinced that her son's involvement with the game led to his decision to kill himself.
+She filed lawsuits against her son's principal and TSR, the publishers of D&D at that time, but after both suits were dismissed, she decided to create Bothered About Dungeons and Dragons (BA.D.D.).
+Her organization was concerned about the influence of violence and occult religious beliefs on entertainment, and on the nation.
+But B.A.D.D. was not alone in its fears.

 A Case in Point

-The links made between D&D and violent crimes have tended to be problematic at best and transparently misplaced at worst.
-The trouble is that once blame is broadcast, it can be difficult to effectively combat the public's initial impression.
-As a case in point, I would like to touch on the case of Ronald Lampasi, who admitted that he murdered his adoptive father and was present at the shooting of his adoptive mother in 1983.
-Just ten days after the couple was discovered shot in their home, the Los Angeles Times gave an initial report of the crime (June 14, 1983).
-Ronald Lampasi was only 16 at the time and spent his 17th birthday incarcerated.
-The boy's attorney admitted that he didn't yet know what had been going on to make Lampasi kill, but he did say the boy had "emotional problems."
+The links made between D&D and violent crimes have been problematic at best and misleading at worst.
+The trouble is that it can be difficult to change the public's first impression after blame has been assigned.
+As a case in point, I would like to explore the case of Ronald Lampasi, who admitted that he murdered his adoptive father and was present at the shooting of his adoptive mother in 1983.
+Just ten days after the couple was discovered shot in their home, The Los Angeles Times gave an initial report of the crime (June 14, 1983).
+Ronald Lampasi was only 16 and spent his 17th birthday incarcerated.
+The boy's attorney admitted that he didn't yet know what had been going on to make Lampasi kill, but he did say the teen had "emotional problems."

-The paper traced the family's recent troubles - John Lampasi, Ronald's adoptive father, had been arrested in 1980 as a child molester.
-Ronald's natural sisters, who had been adopted alongside him, both told police they had been molested by their adoptive father and were taken into protective custody.
-The girls told the police that both parents were abusive in physical and emotional terms but that their brother hadn't been abused.
+The paper traced the family's recent troubles, which were deeply disturbing: John Lampasi, Ronald's adoptive father, had been arrested in 1980 as a child molester.
+Ronald's natural sisters, who had been adopted with him, both told police they had been molested by their adoptive father and were taken into protective custody.
+The girls told the police that both parents were physically and emotionally abusive, but they claimed that their brother hadn't been abused.
 John Lampasi pled guilty to one count of child molestation and spent five months in jail.
-Ronald's sisters ran away from their next foster home and fell off the radar but Ronald remained in the Lampasi's custody.
-This led the police to discount the possibility that Ronald could have been abused and/or molested, either before the girls were removed or in the three years after.
+Ronald's sisters ran away from their next foster home and fell off the radar, Ronald remained in the Lampasi's custody.
+Even though the girls said they hadn't seen their brother being harmed, that doesn't mean they saw everything, that he didn't see his sisters being abused, or that any child should have been left with the Lampasis.
+The system failed Ronald and his sisters terribly, and the costs of those failures were awful.

-This same article says that the police were investigating any part that D&D might have played in the attack, though Lampasi never claimed that D&D made him do it.
+This same article says that the police were investigating any part that D&D might have played in the attack, though Ronald Lampasi himself never claimed that D&D made him do it.
 The terms in the article are quite vague, since they had no idea what sort of link there might be.
 A law enforcement source said that "Dungeons and Dragons or various forms of devil worship would 'hold as much merit' as linking the crime to past family problems."
-In this way, we can see that some people were perfectly willing and able to sidestep Ronald Lampasi's experiences in order to attach blame to some other source.
-From an outside, later perspective, we have to pose the questions: can a roleplaying game really have more emotional effect than a person's life experiences?
-And should a person's life experiences be entirely discounted because they liked to play a game?
+But such a statement completely discounts how terrible past family problems might have been.
+In hindsight we have to ask: Can a roleplaying game ever have as much emotional effect as a person's life experiences?
+Can we disregard a person's life experiences because they liked to play a game?

 The Absence of Causation